trip5/Matrix-Fonts/README.md

 Originally, I used Tom Thumb as a base.
 There may be still be some resemblance but that's just because there's only so much you can do with such limited pixels.
 Nevertheless, if you're interested in a 4x6 (3x5 useable) monospaced font you can [click here](https://robey.lag.net/2010/01/23/tiny-monospace-font.html).

 Also, some inspiration for the Korean characters was borrowed from [Dalmoori Font](https://ranolp.github.io/dalmoori-font/), a very nice Hangul pixel font.

+The Chinese characters are almost 100% copied from Version 1.7 of the [Boutique Bitmap 7x7 Font](https://github.com/scott0107000/BoutiqueBitmap7x7/), a Chinese pixel font.